Ussmaann/EmailAutomation/reademe.md

-# 🧩 Infrastructure Setup — Azure Deployment
+# Infrastructure Setup — Azure Deployment

 ## Overview
 This project implements a **self-hosted instance of n8n** deployed on **Microsoft Azure**.
-The goal was to host a secure, cloud-based automation environment to manage workflows such as email classification, LLM-based analysis, and auto-response generation — fulfilling the infrastructure requirement of the case study.
+The goal was to self-host, cloud-based automation environment to manage workflows such as email response automation.

 ---

-## ☁️ Azure Architecture Summary
+## Azure Architecture Summary

 | Component | Azure Service | Purpose |
 |------------|----------------|----------|